 History of the library and archive

 The library was founded in Anglo-Saxon times.
-King Offa of Mercia is known to have given a Bible in c.780.
-The library was originally located in the east cloister during the early middle ages.
-The manuscripts were kept in the aumbrey (niches) which now displays the old cathedral bells.
+King Offa of Mercia is known to have given a Bible to the Cathedral in c.780.
+The library was located in the east cloister during the early middle ages.
+The manuscripts were kept in the aumbrey (niches), which now display the old cathedral bells.
 It was moved to the roof space above the south nave aisle in the fourteenth century.
-In 1670 it was transferred to the Chapter House where it stayed until the Victorian Restoration of the cathedral in the 1860s.
-During that time, it was temporarily housed in the Edgar Tower.
-Post restoration it was returned to the roof space over the south aisle, where it remains to this day.
+In 1670 it was transferred to the Chapter House, where it stayed until the Victorian Restoration of the cathedral in the 1860's.
+During that time it was temporarily housed in the Edgar Tower.
+Post-restoration it was returned to the roof space over the south aisle, where it remains until today.

 Documents of the cathedral to be compiled and arranged, are found in the first instance under Bishop Wulfstan (1008-1095).
-He ordered the sub-prior, a monk called Hemming, to compile a cartulary of the lands of the monastery, which is now in the British Library.
-Saint Wulfstan also made sure that the documents kept in the monastery chest were properly organized and recorded.
+He ordered a sub-prior, called Hemming, to compile a register of charters (cartulary) of the lands of the monastery.
+This is now in the British Library.
+Saint Wulfstan was insistent that documents in the monastery chest were properly organized and recorded.

 The archives suffered in varying degrees through the centuries, mainly due to neglect.
-Fortunately, in 1907 Canon J. M. Wilson, was appointed librarian and with advice from colleagues at Cambridge University Library arranged the muniments into their present order.
-Over recent decades the muniments were re-catalogued by the University of Birmingham's Library and Special Collections Department who also hold printed copies of these catalogues in the Cadbury Research Library at the University of Birmingham.
+Fortunately, in 1907 Canon J. M. Wilson was appointed librarian and with advice from colleagues at Cambridge University Library arranged the muniments into their present order.
+Over recent decades the muniments have been re-catalogued by the University of Birmingham's Library and Special Collections department.
+They also hold printed copies of these catalogues in the Cadbury Research Library at the University of Birmingham.